ncoghlan/misc/notes/python3/questions_and_answers.rst

 **June 2009**: Python 3.1 final was published, providing the first version of the Python 3 runtime that was genuinely usable for realistic workloads.
-Python 3.1 is currently still receiving security updates, and will continue to do so until June 2014.
+Python 3.1 received its final security update in April 2012, and even commercial support for this version is no longer available.

 **October 2009**: :pep:`3003` was published, declaring a moraratorium on language level changes in Python 2.7 and Python 3.2.
 This was done to